Anguish in Ammonihah

 • How can we strengthen our faith in Jesus Christ?
 To help answer this question remind the children of the blindfold object lesson that was done at the beginning of class.
 Also remind them of the person they would trust enough to catch them, and remind them of the reasons they trust that person – because that person cares about them, and that person is strong enough to catch them.

 • Ask how they have come to know that the person they chose cares about them.
-Responses might be: the person helps them, the person shows love for them by doing caring things for them, and the person tells them that they love and care for them.
+Responses might include the following: the person helps them, the person shows love for them by doing caring things for them, and the person tells them that they love and care for them.

 • How can we gain faith and trust in Jesus?
-Explain to the children that as we get to know Jesus through reading the scriptures, we will learn what he has done for us, and we will know that he loves and cares for us.
-We will obey his commandments because we trust that he knows what is best.
-We will also learn through the scriptures that Jesus is the son of God, and that He has the strength and power to help and catch us.
+Explain to the children that as we get to know Jesus through reading the scriptures, we will learn about all the things he has done for us and we will know that he loves and cares for us and wants what is best for us.
+We will also learn through the scriptures that Jesus is the son of God, and that He has the strength and power to lift us up when we fall.

 Weekly Reading Assignment

 Remind the children to do their scripture reading assignment for this week: Alma 14:1-29, Alma 15:1-12, Alma16:1-3 and Alma 16:9-11